 How many times do you chew your food before you swallow?
 Maybe 5 or 10 times?
 But I’m sure it’s not 100 times a bite, like the old wives tale suggests!
 But it actually turns out that your great grandma was actually right about the importance of chewing.
+You’d be surprised that when you research about how many times should you chew your food, the answer is much more than you’d expect.
 When I was researching how to improve digestion and absorption of nutrients, I was surprised to find out that how many times you chew each bite is correlated with how well you digest the food.
 Proper chewing can help problems with digestion, gas, bloating, constipation and aide in proper absorption of nutrients.

 If you’re like me, you probably eat in a rush or multitask trying to get work done while eating and never sit and slowly eat, and enjoy leisurely meals or snacks.
 Now I always try to take my time and I have felt much better after my meals.